AI in the enterprise

 With any licensed full-stack solution, you’re immediately eliminating the costs of servers, storage, and in-house resources (at least those associated specifically with the project).

-And, like any licensed product, you’ll have associated costs for access to a full-stack generative AI solution, including any of the following:
+But, like any licensed product, you’ll have associated costs for access to a full-stack generative AI solution, including any of the following:

-• Annual platform fees to access the product, which can vary by vendor.
+• Annual platform fees to access the product, which can vary by vendor

-• Onboarding costs to train your users.
+• Onboarding costs to train your users

-• Monthly subscription costs, such as per seat or by query volume (or both).
+• Monthly subscription costs, such as per seat or by query volume (or both)

 You may need to rely on internal resources, such as an engineer, to help with the initial setup.
 But outside of that, a full-stack platform has already integrated the services required — an LLM and RAG — so your users can immediately begin testing and implementing use cases.
+Instead of spending millions on a handful of apps, you only need to invest a fraction of the amount for triple the output.

 Unlike vector databases, Knowledge Graph from Writer connects internal company data sources for richer RAG that can preserve semantic relationships and encode structural information.